 Enoshima Pancakes was originally a teahouse named Fujima Chaya that opened for the pilgrims in 1854.
 In 2011, it reopened after renovation as a pancake specialist.
 While the number of items on the menu is limited, all of them are deliciously made!

-Tip: If you are a student, show your student ID to get a 500 yen discount for your pancake!
+Tip: If you are a student, show your student ID to enjoy the 1,500 yen pancake for only 1,000 yen!

 Enoshima Pancakes’ Opening Hours and Access Information

-- Enoshima Pancakes is open from 12 pm to 5 pm (last order)
+- Enoshima Pancakes is open from 12 pm to 5 pm.

 Inoue Sōhonpo Japanese Confectionary Shop (井上総本舗)